Denzel Dumfries: 2019–20 season

 At the start of the 2019–20 season, Dumfries started in the right–back position in the Johan Cruyff Shield against rivals, Ajax, as PSV Eindhoven lost 2–0.
-In the opening game of the season, he scored his first goal of the season, scoring an equaliser header, in a 1–1 draw against FC Twente.
-Throughout the club's matches in the UEFA Europa League qualification, Dumfries started four times and helped PSV Eindhoven advance to the group stage after beating FK Haugesund and Apollon Limassol (which he also earned a scoresheet in the first leg).
-He then scored his third goal of the season, in a 3–1 win against FC Groningen on 25 September 2019.
-A week later on 6 October 2019 against VVV-Venlo, Dumfries set up a goal for teammate Steven Bergwijn, who in return, set up a goal for him, as the club won 4–1.
+In the opening game of the season, he scored his first goal of the season, scoring an equaliser header, in a 1–1 draw against Twente.
+Throughout the club's matches in the UEFA Europa League qualification, Dumfries started four times and helped PSV Eindhoven advance to the group stage after beating Haugesund and Apollon Limassol (which he also earned a scoresheet in the first leg).
+He then scored his third goal of the season, in a 3–1 win against Groningen on 25 September 2019.

+A week later on 6 October 2019 against VVV, Dumfries set up a goal for teammate Steven Bergwijn, who in return, set up a goal for him, as the club won 4–1.
 After the absence of Ibrahim Afellay and Pablo Rosario, it was announced that the player would be appointed as the new captain of PSV Eindhoven.
 He hinted about taking a captaincy for the club earlier in the season.
 Dumfries captained his first match for PSV Eindhoven against his former club, SC Heerenveen on 24 November 2019 and helped the club win 2–1.
 However, he was suspended for one match for picking five yellow cards, causing him to miss a match against PEC Zwolle on 21 December 2019 and was an ever–present in the right–back position since the start of the 2019–20 season until his suspension.
 Along the way, Dumfries received criticism for his performance, both domestically and internationally in the first half of the 2019–20 season, which he vowed to make an improvement in the second half of the season.
 After serving a one match suspension, Dumfries scored on his return, scoring a late minute equaliser, in a 1–1 draw against VVV-Venlo on 19 January 2020.
-This was followed up by scoring again in a 1–1 draw against FC Twente.
+This was followed up by scoring again in a 1–1 draw against Twente.

 Two weeks later on 8 February 2020, he scored his seventh goal of the season, in a 3–0 win against Willem II.
-Dumfries scored his eighth goal of the season, in a 1–0 win against FC Groningen on 8 March 2020, in what turned out to be the last game of the season and the team in fourth place when the season was curtailed because of the COVID-19 pandemic.
+Dumfries scored his eighth goal of the season, in a 1–0 win against Groningen on 8 March 2020, in what turned out to be the last game of the season and the team in fourth place when the season was curtailed because of the COVID-19 pandemic.
 By the time the season was suspended, he went on to make forty appearances and scoring eight times in all competitions.